-- E.24 Provided that a proposed contract award complies with national and EU legislation and any other Finance and Contract Procedure Rule and subject to the Chief Officer or his/her designated representative having a DD signed by the Borough Solicitor Portfolio Holder and the Director of Finance and Business Services then the competition requirements may not apply to: - The purchase of goods or services or the execution of works which in the opinion of the appropriate Chief Officer or his/her Authorised Officer and the Director of Finance and Business Services is certain are obtainable only from one source or contractor, and where no reasonably satisfactory alternative is available; - The purchase of a product required being compatible with an existing installation and procurement from any other source would be uneconomic given the investment in previous infrastructure as approved by the Chief Officer;

-- The instruction of, advice from, or service provided by Counsel or, by exception, Solicitors to act on the Council's behalf; - Special education or social care contracts if, in the opinion of the Chief Officer, following consultation with the Borough Solicitor and the Director of Finance and Business Services Legal, Finance and Procurement, it is considered the Council's interests are best met if there is exemption from the competition rules; - The exercise of statutory grant aid powers delegated to a Chief Officer or his/her authorised officer (which shall be specified by that Chief Officer or his/her designated representative in each case); - Circumstances which the in the opinion of both the Director of Finance and Business Services and Borough Solicitor Chief Officer and Portfolio holder consider warrants an exception to the requirements for competition, to include, but not limited to when on the basis of an emergency (which is defined as a situation brought about by unforeseeable events and not attributable to the council) requires an immediate contract (which should in any event be procured from an approved list of suppliers where available)or when exceptionally the Chief Officer his/her authorised officer considers that is inappropriate in the interests of the efficient management of the service; - Any other general circumstances, up to the EU threshold, as agreed by both the Director of Finance and Business Services and the Borough Solicitor Chief Officer and Portfolio Holder and supported by advice from Legal, Procurement and Finance. - E.25 In those circumstances where only 3 quotations or tenders are required, and these cannot be obtained due to lack of suitable contractors prepared to quote/tender then a record of the reasons for this action must be kept and be reported annually to the Director of Finance and Business Services. - E.26 The Chief Officer or his/her authorised officer must be satisfied that if three quotations/tenders have not been received that the offer accepted offers the Council best value and the prices are competitive.
+- The purchase of goods or services or the execution of works which in the opinion of the appropriate Chief Officer or his Authorised Officer and the Director of Finance and Business Services is certain are obtainable only from one source or contractor, and where no reasonably satisfactory alternative is available; - The purchase of a product required being compatible with an existing installation and procurement from any other source would be uneconomic given the investment in previous infrastructure as approved by the Chief Officer; - The instruction of, advice from, or service provided by Counsel or, by exception, Solicitors to act on the Council's behalf; - Special education or social care contracts if, in the opinion of the Chief Officer, following consultation with the Borough Solicitor and the Director of Finance and Business Services, it is considered the Council's interests are best met if there is exemption from the competition rules; - The exercise of statutory grant aid powers delegated to a Chief Officer or his authorised officer (which shall be specified by that Chief Officer or his designated representative in each case); - Circumstances which in the opinion of both the Director of Finance and Business Services and Borough Solicitor warrant an exception to the requirements for competition, to include, but not limited to when an emergency requires an immediate contract (which should in any event be procured from an approved list of suppliers where available)or when exceptionally the Chief Officer his authorised officer considers that is inappropriate in the interests of the efficient management of the service; - Any other general circumstances, up to the EU threshold, as agreed by both the Director of Finance and Business Services and the Borough Solicitor. - E.25 In those circumstances where only 3 quotations or tenders are required, and these cannot be obtained due to lack of suitable contractors prepared to quote/tender then a record of the reasons for this action must be kept and be reported annually to the Director of Finance and Business Services. - E.26 The Chief Officer or his authorised officer must be satisfied that if three quotations/tenders have not been received that the offer accepted offers the Council best value and the prices are competitive.
 Advice from the Director of Finance and Business Services should be sought as to the most appropriate form of Contract to employ for the procurement.